MetroCard: Purchase options

-All new MetroCard purchases are charged a $1 fee, except to reduced-fare customers and those exchanging damaged/expired cards.
+All new MetroCard purchases were charged a $1 fee, except to reduced-fare customers and those exchanging damaged/expired cards.
 This purchase fee does not apply to MetroCard refills.

 Subway station booths

 As of 2022, booths no longer handle any transactions, and station agents have been reassigned to other functions within the station.
 Prior to this booths staffed by MTA station agents (at specified time periods) are located in all MTA subway stations.
 Every type of MetroCard could be purchased at a booth, with the exception of the SingleRide ticket (purchased at the MetroCard Vending Machine) and MetroCards specific to other transit systems (AirTrain JFK and PATH).
 All booth transactions had to be in cash.